kodmunki/ku4js-kernel/README.md

 #Documentation
 The following is documentation for each class in the ku4jQuery-kernel library organized by common domain to follow the directory structure found in /src.
+All constructors are empty unless otherwise noted.

 ##Class
 Class is a foundational class that numerous other classes inherit from offering the subclasses a common property API